- Zucchini 3 large (courgette)

 - Parsley 1/4 cup, fresh chopped

-If you love pasta but are doing a low-carb diet, you don’t need to miss out on your favourite dishes – this clever recipe for chicken zucchini Alfredo uses wide strips of zucchini (courgette) as a substitute for pappardelle pasta.
+If you love pasta but are doing a low-carb diet, you don’t need to miss out on your favorite dishes – this clever recipe for chicken zucchini Alfredo uses wide strips of zucchini (courgette) as a substitute for pappardelle pasta.

 The chicken is coated in a mixture of Italian herbs and seasoning, before being pan-fried, sliced, and served on a bed of zucchini coated in a delicious cream cheese and garlic sauce.